mickeybyte/PRTG/PRTG-Horizon/README.md

 4. Enter the necessary parameters.
 You can use PRTG placeholders: e.g. `-HVUrl https://%host -HVUser %windowsuser -HVPass %windowspassword -HVDomain %windowsdomain`
   This wil take the values for user, password, host, ... from the information entered in PRTG on the sensor or parent group.
 Of course, you can also specify a fixed value in the parameters instead of using PRTG placeholders.

-You can also test the scripts by running them manually in powershell.
-You can either pass the parameters or just run it without parameters and you'll be prompted for the mandatory parameters.
+You can also test the scripts by running them manually in powershell and passing the necessary parameters (-HVUrl, -HVUser, -HVPass & -HVDomain)

 There's an option to store the password in a secure way and retrieve it by the scripts in stead of passing it as a parameter each time you run the script.
 This can be done by:
 1. In the sensor settings, enter the password as a parameter and also provide the -SavePassword switch: `-HVUrl https://%host -HVUser %windowsuser -HVDomain %windowsdomain -HVPass %windowspassword -SavePassword`